Chapter 2

 They

-the street and they find themselves on the receiving end of the
+the street and they find themselves on the receiving end of such

-disapproving stares which so many of the older German people are
+disapproving stares.
+So many of the older German people are

-wont to dish out to anyone who dares to look even a little different.
+wont to dish out death stares to anyone who dares to look even a little different.

 that they are in danger of becoming seriously unhinged.
-So when
+When

 Heinz gives them the OK to start, and the Wideo guy starts to film,

-and the wall of faces stares back at them expectantly - the three
+and the vall of faces stares back at them expectantly - the three

 of them slip into auto-pilot.
 The aural eruption that takes place